 With three laps remaining Alex Marquez (Estrella Galicia 0,0 Marc VDS) also crashed at turn seven after losing the front and sliding into the gravel.
 He was unhurt but the bike was too damaged to re-join.
 It was not long before the 2015 Moto2 Champion also crashed out at turn fourteen; desperate to have some success in front of his home crowd he picked his bike up and returned to the race.

 The riders settled and the positions looked to be decided for everyone bar Nakagami who was in pursuit of Morbidelli.
 He appeared to be chipping away at the space between them.
-Unfortunately for Schrotter after losing two places to Syharin and Axel Pons (AGR Team), he made a mistake that cost him dearly, he lost several places which left him in thirteenth and then Aegerter took advantage pushing him further back.
+Unfortunately for Schrotter after losing two places to Syharin and Axel Pons (AGR Team), he made a mistake that cost him dearly, he lost several places which left him in 13th and then Aegerter took advantage pushing him further back.

 Rins takes the win and the championship lead